 - Walk/Run for Fitness Kit includes a personal guidewire system that can be set up in your backyard, a school, or a park.
 If running or walking with a human guide, you can use the kit’s adjustable tether, which is long enough to accommodate wheelchair users.

 - 30-Love Tennis Kit helps students who are blind or visually impaired get out on the court with peers, compete, and develop a new interest.
 Whether practicing against a wall, playing singles against an opponent, or participating in a round of doubles, tennis helps your aerobic fitness by burning fat, improving your cardiovascular fitness, and maintaining higher energy levels.
 It helps your anaerobic fitness by offering short, intense bursts of activity during a point followed by rest, which helps muscles use oxygen efficiently.
+This exciting sport, referred to in some countries as blind tennis and others as sound tennis, has opportunities for international fellowship and competition.
+Visit International Blind Tennis Association.

 - Sound Table Tennis Balls (3 Pack): APH sells sound-adapted table tennis balls for quick and easy repair if a tennis ball gets stepped on and smashed.
 Of course, one can also play table tennis/ping pong with these balls.
 Slightly smaller than a Showdown ball, this ball can be used as a substitute.